Logrui/n8n-nodes-twenty-dynamic/README.md

 - **Get**: Retrieve a single record by ID
 - **Update**: Update an existing record (partial updates supported)
 - **Delete**: Delete a record by ID (permanent - cannot be undone)
+- **Update/Create if not found**: Upsert operation for selectively updating or creating a record
 - **List/Search**: Retrieve multiple records with pagination (up to 100 records)
+- **Batch**: Many operations for Get, Create, Update

 **Dynamic Features:**
 - Automatically discovers all standard Twenty objects (Company, Person, Opportunity, Task, Note, etc.)